weichunyao/Dosage-compensation-analyses-in-embryos/README.md

 # Transcriptome-analyses-of-mouse-embryos
-Data analyses for 'parallel tracking dosage compensation in the early mouse embryo'
+Data analyses for 'Imprinted X-chromosome inactivation at the gamete-to-embryo transition'